 The Fix: Check Your Ball Placement

-Step 3: Tame Your an overly aggressive Swing Path
+Step 3: Tame Your Swing Path

 If you have corrected your grip and setup but still watch the ball hook across the sky, then it's time to work directly on the swing path itself.
 Often, an overly zealous in-to-out swing comes from a disconnect between your arms and your body.